 Consider a few examples to drive home the point.
 Paint colors are one very illustrative example.
 With blueprints, there is no way to see what color a wall will ultimately be painted, and thus no method of building certainty in a client’s decision.
 3D residential renderings change this dynamic completely.
 With three-dimensional models, homeowners can see what a wall or other surface will look like long before painters even enter the picture.
 The same is true of other finishes, like marble, wood, or copper.
 These pieces and structures can be envisioned with lifelike clarity and accuracy using 3D residential renderings.

 Another example is the ability to change out flooring materials, styles, and designs.
-Clients can view many different backsplashes in their new kitchen, and re-arrange or swap out furniture pieces and styles in the living room.
+Clients can view many different backsplashes in their new kitchen and re-arrange or swap out furniture pieces and styles in the living room.
 Architects can easily add an entire wing to a home or attach a new deck or swimming pool.
-The same is true for landscape architects working on designing novel curb appeal for an existing home or other residential project.
+The same is true for landscape architects working on designing novel curb appeal for an existing home or another residential project.
 3D home renderings make it possible to have a complete picture of the nature and scope of a project before it occurs.
-They do this while also providing ample opportunities to spot trouble areas, correct mistakes, and make alterations at any step of the design process.
+They do this while providing ample opportunities to spot trouble areas, correct mistakes, and make alterations at any step of the design process.

 These and other features create limitless possibilities for the interplay between designer and homeowner.
 That said, this is possible only when working in three dimensions.
 Sketches and drawings get the discussion started.
 Blueprints create a vital link between inspiration and creation, making the actual construction possible.
 But 3D residential rendering is the crucial new step that takes the architect-homeowner relationship and raises it to the next level, time after time.